Arkansas Sports Betting Revenue 2025

 Annual Casino Gaming and Sports Betting Growth in Arkansas

-The Department of Finance and Administration combines its casino and sports betting totals.
+Annual data is pulled from the Department of Finance and Administration in Arkansas which combines its casino and sports betting revenue.

 Source: